2021 Houston Baptist Huskies softball team

 The 2021 Houston Baptist Huskies softball team represented Houston Baptist University during the 2021 NCAA Division I softball season.
-The Huskies played their home games at Husky Field and were led by twenty-ninth year head coach Mary-Ellen Hall.
+The Huskies played their home games at Husky Field and were led by thirtieth year head coach Mary-Ellen Hall.
 They were members of the Southland Conference.

 Preseason

 Southland Conference Coaches Poll

 The Southland Conference Coaches Poll was released on February 5, 2021.
 Houston Baptist was picked to finish tenth in the Southland Conference with 81 votes.